SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ``DiceGameTracker`` implements all three methods required by ``DiceGameDelegate``.
 It uses these methods to keep track of the number of turns a game has taken.
-It resets a ``numberOfTurns`` property to zero when the game starts;
-increments it each time a new turn begins;
-and prints out the total number of turns once the game has ended.
+It resets a ``numberOfTurns`` property to zero when the game starts, increments it each time a new turn begins, and prints out the total number of turns once the game has ended.

 The implementation of ``gameDidStart`` shown above uses the ``game`` parameter